Case Study

 The Stack: Some Old, Some New

 Building Turn the Page was an opportunity to use some tools I was familiar with in some new ways and to try out some wholly new things as well.
 The frontend is built with Next.js and hosted on Vercel.
 For data storage, I opted for Postgres on Supabase, and authentication is handled securely with Auth.js using either Google or GitHub OAuth.
-Prisma ORM kept my database interactions smooth and efficient.
+Prisma ORM kept my database interactions type safe.
 And some test driven development was implemented using Jest.

 This project also provided me with my first opportunity to try out Tailwind CSS.
-I'll admit, I went into it with some preconceived notions, and while I gave it a fair shot, my initial opinions largely held true – I'm still not its biggest fan!
+I'll admit, I went into it with some preconceived opinions about Tailwind, and while I gave it a fair shot, my initial preconceptions largely held true – I'm still not its biggest fan!
 But just like literary tastes, to each their own.

 Integrating the Google Books API was crucial for finding book data, which, when you add a book, is imported into the database and served from there from that point on.

 Another first for me with this project was integrating an LLM api for the AI generated recommendations.
 The API interface is straight forward enough, the interesting challenge was the trial and error process in prompt engineering and the wide variability in responses based on small input changes.
-Particularly, in due to the non-deterministic results, some prompts which appeared to provide good responses, upon further testing would reveal to be inconsistent, return too similar results for different inputs, or be prone to hallucinations.
+Due to the non-deterministic results, some prompts which appeared to provide good responses, upon further testing would reveal to be inconsistent, returning the same recommendations for very different book lists, return books already on the list, or be prone to hallucinations about the input data itself.

-One of the most significant technical hurdles involved leveraging caching effectively.
-Being on the generous free tiers of these services meant I had to be smart about minimizing queries and API calls.
-The challenge was finding that sweet spot: caching as much as possible for performance and cost-efficiency, while still ensuring that dynamic content refreshed instantly and displayed the correct data for each individual user.
+One of the most significant technical hurdles in this project was leveraging caching effectively.
+Trying to keep the costs as close to zero on the third-party services I'm using meant I needed to be smart about minimizing queries and API calls.
+The challenge was maximizing caching while still ensuring that dynamic content is refreshed and displayed correctly across individual users.
 It was a fascinating puzzle to solve.

 Embracing My Reading Taste (Even the Space Operas!)

-One wholly unexpected discovery from working on this project has been my bashfulness at sharing my reading taste (and also how many people share my tastes).
+One wholly unexpected discovery from working on this project has been my bashfulness at sharing my reading taste (and conversely, how many people share my tastes).
 Demoing Turn the Page often comes with a slight blush.
 My literary tastes aren't always the most "highbrow".
 My preferences lean heavily towards hard sci-fi and epic space operas.
-My last few years have involved a significant number of long drives between Boston, Ithaca, and Toronto (each a solid five-hour leg).
+The last few years of my life has included a significant number of long drives between Boston, Ithaca, and Toronto (each a solid five-hour leg).
 Nothing makes those miles disappear like a gripping sci-fi action audiobook.